ldecaro/xmlsigner/README.md

   1. Delete the third stack: `SignerECS`
   2. Manually delete the images in the ECR Repository named `xmlsigner`
   3. Delete the second stack: `SignerContainer`
-  4. Manually delete the CloudHSM part of your CloudHSM Cluster.
-Wait for it to finish (menu CloudHSM in the console)
+  4. Manually delete the CloudHSM instance of your CloudHSM Cluster.
+Wait for it to finish (menu CloudHSM in the AWS console)
   5. Manually delete the CloudHSM Cluster
-  6. Manually delete all **inbound** and all **outbound** rules from the Security Group that has a **group name** with the following pattern: `cloudhsm-<ClusterId>`, where ClusterId is the cluster name of your recently erased HSM in the format `cluster-xxxxxxxxx`
+  6. Manually delete all **inbound** and all **outbound** rules from the Security Group that has a **group name** with the following pattern: `cloudhsm-<ClusterId>`, where ClusterId is the cluster id of your recently erased CloudHSM cluster in the format `cluster-xxxxxxxxx`
   7. Delete the third stack:  `SignerHSM`